Jayu-29/RBAC_improved_version2.0/README.md

 - **Solidity Documentation**: https://docs.soliditylang.org/
 - **Remix IDE**: https://remix.ethereum.org/

-## Contributing

-Contributions are welcome!
-Please ensure all security patterns are maintained and new features include comprehensive tests.

 ## Security Notice

 This is an educational project.
 Before deploying to mainnet: